Jcrash29/Instagram-API-python/README.md

     `pip install -r requirements.txt`

+4. Add Instagram API to the python setup

+    `python setup.py install`

-4. Modify examples\test.py with your own username and password
+5. Modify examples\test.py with your own username and password

-5. Run the test.py script (**use text editor to edit the script and type in valid Instagram username/password**)
+6. Run the test.py script (**use text editor to edit the script and type in valid Instagram username/password**)